-Divorce procedure in FranceUpdated on Wednesday 03rd February 2021
+Divorce Procedure in FranceUpdated on Friday 07th May 2021

 With a vast knowledge in French Family Law matters, our lawyers can help local and foreign citizens through every stage of the divorce procedure, including child custody (where applicable) and division of assets.